octagonal/AnthonyMadhvani_Bachelorproef/paper/030_tools_testing_libraries.md

 Next, a new activity is instantiated (and it's XML inflated) using *setupActivity* and providing that method with a class deriving from *Activity*.

-Following that a `Button` and a `TextView` are then instantiated from the Acitvity's associated XML.
+Following that a `Button` and a `TextView` are instantiated from the Activity's associated XML.

-Finally, a button click is performed wh
+Finally, a button click is performed which the test expects to make `results` text say "Robolectric Rocks!"

+Besides a single Robolectric-specific Activity instantiation and an assertion at the end, this unit test is exactly the same as any regular Android code.

 #### JUnit